 Maine should consider options for encouraging and incentivizing watershed planning.
 Floods and flood damage are increasingly occurring outside the 100-year floodplain as development and increasing rainfall shift how watersheds behave in extreme conditions.
-Because watersheds span multiple municipalities, regional collaboration can lead to more effective planning and implementation of flood risk reduction measures.
+Because watersheds can span multiple municipalities, regional planning supported by state agency collaboration can lead to more effective planning and implementation of flood risk reduction measures.